dyhes/zulip/docs/development/setup-recommended.md

 rerun `tools/provision` to proceed; the provisioning system is designed to recover well from failures.

-The Zulip provisioning system is generally highly reliable; the most common cause of issues here is a poor network connection (or one where you need a proxy to access the Internet and haven't [configured the development environment to use it](#specifying-a-proxy).
+The Aloha provisioning system is generally highly reliable; the most common cause of issues here is a poor network connection (or one where you need a proxy to access the Internet and haven't [configured the development environment to use it](#specifying-a-proxy).